Cannibal-Turtle/rss-feed/README.md

     - `discord_role_id`: The Discord role ID
     - `novel_url`: The manual URL for the novel’s main page
     - `featured_image`: The URL for the novel’s featured image
+    - `pub_date_override`: The override for the system's default time of scraping

 ### Example